asapsav/scMagic/README.md

 - Evgenii K - M.S.
 Physics MIPT, PhD Harvard Medical School

 ## What?
-### v0.2 vision
+### v0.3 vision

-1) Upload scRNA-seq inputs along with some research questions
+1) Upload scRNA-seq data, research background, research questions, things to try and things to be aware of.
 2) LLM agent-based AI runs the analysis on the cloud, then emails you when the report is ready.
+Manifesto:
+* usefull AI <=> 1) reliable 2) result-interpretable

 ## Why?
 To advance AI alingment we want to learn how to solve complex planning and creativity problems. scRNA-seq analyis is one of those problems, that we feel competitive advantage in.